felho/growcery/README.md

 - [ ] Would it make sense to move the type definitions from queries into a separate file?
 - [ ] On the function edit page, and probably elsewhere later, the icons should be aligned with the Action header
 - [ ] Adding fields to users: isActive, lastLogin
+- [ ] Is the "-action" needed in the name of the server action files?
+- [ ] Adding placeholder support to input and textarea with label components.

 ### Login / user management